WSU IRB Process/Requirements

 - Copies of all correspondence and approval letters will be sent to the WSU IRB coordinator from the cooperating IRB.

-- Direct questions about these processes to the Spokane grant and contracts specialist.
-If a researcher is unclear as to which IRB(s) must approve human subjects participation, the grants and contracts specialist and/or the associate dean for research can provide guidance.
+- Direct questions about these processes to the Spokane grants and contracts manager.
+If a researcher is unclear as to which IRB(s) must approve human subjects participation, the grants and contracts manager and/or the associate dean for research can provide guidance.

 WSU IRB policy requires all research conducted by WSU faculty and staff on Native American reservations, or which target Native Americans as the study population, be reviewed by a convened full board of the WSU IRB with special committee representation in addition to review by the cooperating IRB.